fvcastellanos/docker-odoo-dev/README.md

 # Dockerized Odoo Development Environment

+This project is based on [docker-odoo-dev](https://github.com/mjavint/docker-odoo-dev) from @mjavint

 This is a project template to develop custom modules using an Odoo dockerized image which allow to perform remote debugging.

 ## Setup development environment